WOMEN OF VISIONS, INC.

 Members of Women of Visions, Inc. work in a variety of artistic mediums, which include: Painting, fiber art, collage, mixed media, printmaking, photography, ceramics, jewelry-making, graphics design, murals, and three-dimensional works.
 Nearly half of our members act regularly as teaching artists and are registered with our host organization, the Pittsburgh Center for the Arts School, and registered by the Pennsylvania Council on the Arts.
 In 2022, WOV, Inc was named a Cultural Treasure by the Ford Foundation and Heinz Endowments.

 We envision that in the next decade, we can create a visual record that places us in the annals of American art history.

-The mission of Women of Visions, Inc., is to promote the art, culture and history of Black Women of African Descent, while inspiring each member to excel as artist and grow professionally through exhibitions, demonstrations, community collaborations, educational programming, and other progressive opportunities.
+To promote the arts, culture, and history of women of African descent, by helping each other to excel as artists and to grow professionally through exhibitions, community collaboration, educational programming, and other progressive opportunities.

 To seek and support and expand the artistic endeavors of African-Americans, and other diverse voices and expressions in visual arts as a part of the greater American art canon.

 Membership is by invitation only.
 However, inquiries are welcome at firstname.lastname@example.org